madalinioana/assembly-game-of-life/README.md

-# Conway's Game of Life Simulation and Symmetric Encryption
+# Conway's Game of Life in Assembly

 ## Overview